IgnacioFleming/react-mentoring-ecommerce-ifleming/README.md

 ## Start Building

 You now have a fully functional copy of the project.
 Use it to:
-- Complete tasks from the program
+- Complete tasks from the program.
-- Practice building React components, using hooks, and integrating APIs
+- Practice building React components, using hooks, and integrating APIs.
-- Deploy updates and share your progress
+- Deploy updates and share your progress.

+## CSS Naming Convention

+We use the BEM (Block-Element-Modifier) naming convention for our CSS classes.
+This convention helps to create a consistent and organized CSS structure.
+For more information on how BEM works, please refer to the [official BEM documentation](https://getbem.com/naming/).

 ## Unit Tests